sofpast/data_extraction/README.md

 python -m spacy download en_core_web_sm
 ```
 * Install stanford_openie
 `stanford_openie` is used to extract a triple (subject-verb-object) from a sentence, this is an important step to find the relation between two entities.
-The installation of stanford_openie would be done by using `pip install stanford_openie` version specified in `requirement.txt` but you need to ensure that Java JDK is already installed in your computer.
+The installation of stanford_openie could be done by using `pip install stanford_openie` or with the certain version specified in `requirement.txt`.
+One thing to notice that it requires Java JDK installed in your computer.

 To check and install JDK version, please access to the link: [Download JDK](https://www.oracle.com/java/technologies/downloads/)

 # Run the pipeline
-In the `config.py`, you need to replace your own services key, credential to access to `Azure Text Analytics` and `Cosmos DB`.
+1. First, in the `config.py`, you need to replace your own services key, credentials to access to `Azure Text Analytics` and `Cosmos DB`.

 ```
 # Credentials to language services